flutter/website/src/content/cookbook/architecture/offline-first.md

 ```

 This approach can be useful for applications
-that don’t require data to be in sync with the server at all times,
+that don’t require data to be in sync with the server at all times.
-for example a weather application
+For example, a weather application
 where the weather data is only updated once a day.

 Synchronization could be done manually by the user,